-The Plan will now be 'Submitted' to North East Derbyshire District Council where it will undergo a further six-week period of consultation prior to an independent examination.
-If it successfully passes this stage, a referendum (paid for by the Government) will be held in which all residents in the town will be asked whether or not they support the adoption of the Plan.
-I would like to thank everyone who attended the numerous Steering Group meetings and consultation events during the preparation of the Draft Plan as well as the funding bodies Locality and Awards for All.
-I would especially like to thank all the residents who have participated and community groups, in particular, the Dronfield Civic Society and Lea Brook Valley Project.
-Without their help, input and support, this Plan could not have been developed or reflect the views of the community.
+We expect that a final version of the Plan will be published in late 2018.
+It will then be 'Submitted' to North East Derbyshire where it will undergo a further six-week period of consultation prior to independent examination.
+If it successfully passes this stage, a referendum will be held in which all residents in the town will be asked whether or not they support the adoption of the Plan.

+I would like to thank everyone who attended the numerous Steering Group meetings and consultation events during the preparation of the Draft Plan as well as the funding bodies Locality and Awards for All, without whose help, input and support, this Plan could not have been developed or reflect the views of the community.

-Thank you Councillor Angelique Foster
+Councillor Angelique Foster

-Chairman of the Neighbourhood Plan Steering Group Leader of Dronfield Town Council
+Chairman of the Neighbourhood Plan Steering Group